alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/08-request-adapter/04-alova-adapter-taro.md

 <script setup>
    const downloadFile = filePath =>
      alovaInst.Get('/bigImage.jpg', {
-       // Set the request method to download, and the adapter will call uni.downloadFile
+       // Set the request method to download, and the adapter will call Taro.downloadFile
        requestType: 'download',
        filePath,